YsarocK/YsarocK/README.md

 # Hello !👋

-Frontend developer at unflux.
+Freelance Frontend developer.
 I develop things I like or need.
 Nuxt lover, I try to invest myself in its eco system and more widely the OSS ecosystem.

 ## Projects